The Dagger of Amon Ra: Plot

 The game is set in 1926, primarily in a museum, and reflects the Egyptology craze of the period.
 The protagonist is Laura Bow (a reference to Clara Bow), a Southern belle who has just graduated from Tulane University and moved to New York City, where she has landed a job at a prestigious newspaper, The New York Daily Register News Tribune.
 For her first assignment, she investigates the theft of the Dagger of Amon Ra from the Leyendecker Museum's Egyptian exhibit.

 Laura's investigation begins with interviews around the city before attending the museum's fundraising gala that evening.
 When the first murder occurs during the party, she becomes locked inside with all the other suspects.
-Trapped overnight in the museum, Laura must navigate increasingly dangerous circumstances as additional crimes unfold throughout the building's exhibits and hidden passages.
+Trapped overnight in the museum, Laura navigates increasingly dangerous circumstances as additional crimes unfold throughout the building's exhibits and hidden passages.